juniorsundarCasual/TGT/vault/volume-4.chapter-276.md

 "I can empathise," Markus said.
 "I don't have parents either - I'm an orphan, you see.
 Though I'm lucky to have a matron who raised me, a Master that guides and cares for me, siblings to support me, and a Junior Sister who worries after me.
 It wasn't always that peachy though.
 I used to live in the streets as a child; begging, mostly.
 I won't bore you with the details, but needless to say, I am grateful that all of these people became a part of my life.
 They save me from a terrible life."

-Markus noticed a deprecating sneer flash past the girl's face while he was talking about his family - a common sign of a person jaded by the world after experiencing irreconcilable familiar hardships of their own.
+Markus noticed a deprecating sneer flash past the girl's face while he was talking about his family - a common sign of a person jaded by the world after experiencing irreconcilable familial hardships of their own.

 "What about you?
 Is there anyone who you care about, or cares about you, waiting at the end of your travels?"
 Markus inquired nonchalantly.